anuragdevon/anuragdevon/README.md

 ## What I'm upto

-- 👨‍💻 I'm currently working and developing web-apps solving real-world issues using Django/Python.
+- 👨‍💻 I'm currently working and developing software/Cloud automation programs.
 - 💻 Also every so often I tweak and improve my linux systems, learning new stuff.
 - 🌌 Apart from using laptop, I dedicate my time to football, sketching and being a Space-geek I love learning new stuff related to it.
 <br>